bartificer/programming-by-stealth/docs/pbs68.md

 ## Basic Bootstrap Nav Bars

 A Bootstrap _Nav_ component is designed to allow a user to navigate in some way.
 Bootstrap Navs are implemented using CSS3 flex boxes, and come in a few different styles.
-Within a traditional website you might use them to allow your visitors move between sections of your site, and in a web app you might use them to move between different screens in your app, or even different panels within a pallet of controls or something like that.
+Within a traditional website you might use them to allow your visitors move between sections of your site, and in a web app you might use them to move between different screens in your app, or even different panels within a pallette of controls or something like that.

 Regardless of how simple or complex your nav, they will all be contained within a single tag, and that tag will have the class `.nav`.
 Navs contain items, and with one exception, nav items should have the class `.nav-item`.
-To make links within navs easier to click/tap they should all be given the class `.nav-link` which gives them extra large padding and ensures they’re rendered appropriately.
+To make links within navs easier to click/tap, they should all be given the class `.nav-link` which gives them extra large padding and ensures they’re rendered appropriately.

 For the very simplest of navs, the nav items can be omitted, so you can have a single tag with the class `.nav` containing only links with the class `.nav-link`.

-For the simple pure-link variant of the nav bar you could use any containing tag, but from a semantic point of the view obvious tag to use is the HTML5 `<nav>` tag (for _navigation_).
+For the simple pure-link variant of the nav bar, you could use any containing tag, but, from a semantic point of view, the obvious tag to use is the HTML5 `<nav>` tag (for _navigation_).

 So, a basic nav really can be this simple: